-What, Sir, do you think was the Man of the People's gentlemanly reply ?- the word Bah!!! superscribed on each paragraph!
-Thus expressing his contempt, not only for the principles embedied in the letter and petition, as well as the association of which I have 1.
-The spinners in this mill shall be paid for spinning the honour to be an officer; but also for the entire of hundred electors Sir, this was no doubt intended as an insult of the most cutting order by Mr. O'Connell; but, I think, you From among numerous testimonials, the following Street. and every reflective man will regard it rather as the is respectfully submitted :very highest triumph that the Irish Universal Suffrage Association could achieve over their mest formidable and dextrous enemy.
-"Put your opponent in the wrong," is his own favourite axiom.
-How completely is this splenetic, peevish, trascible, vindictive, and unforgiving old man put in the wrong here!
-In order to gratify his own bad passions, and the malignant revenge which he feels for those who have struck the barb of truth through his hitherto-considered invulnerable sides, and exposed the dark iniquities of his for the Charter, and a button for Repeal!!!
-How The third rule has been put in force not a month ago, thankful ought we to be that this man's weakness has ceive the unthinking supporters of this huge incubus on the progress of real and rational liberty in Ireland, failing funds of the Loyal (humbug) Repeal Association.
+What, Sir, do you think was the Man of the People's gentlemanly reply?-the word Bah!!! super scribed on each paragraph!
+Thus expressing his contempt, not only for the principles embedied in the letter and petition, as well as the association of which I have the honour to be an officer; but also for the entire of . lies from the possession of a Medicine of known the subscribers to the petition, amongst whom should he ever again dare to stand for the City of Dublin, he used with success in cases of temporary sickness, and every reflective man will regard it rather as the is respectfully submitted :very highest triumph that the Irish Universal Suffrage Association could achieve over their most formidable and dextrons enemy.
+"Put your opponent in the giving old man put in the wrong here!
+In order to gratify his own bad passions, and the malignant revenge which he feels for those who have struck the barb of truth through his hitherto-considered invulnerable sides, and exposed the dark iniquities of his temper of a philosopher and a statesman-nay, by the mass! he flings aside the dignity of an un-be-knighted lord mayor too-pitches the solemn recollections of other mills.
+But the second rule is so unbearable that satin breeches, velvet robes, and cocked hat to the enmity, the pen, he scrawls over the words of justice and appreciated. the length required, and yet no allowance is made for amount of his regard for either.
+"Bah!" for the Charter, and a button for Repeal!!!
+How thankful ought we to be that this man's weakness has here betrayed his wickedness!
+The publication of this letter, and its ridiculous reply, will do more to undeceive the unthinking supporters of this huge incubus on the progress of real and rational liberty in Ireland. of the re-action of the public mind, exemplified in the failing funds of the Loyal (humbug) Repeal Association.
 The people are asking after their £10,000.
-Mooney, who sought to depreciate his master's personal vengeance, for having made himself too popular, by sending dollars in bushels from America, has been called ficiently fleeced people.
-The mendicant knows we have been greatly instrumental in traversing his designs on the pockets of the poor; and hence his rabid hatred rance and fatuity of a generous and unthinking nation.
+Mooney, who sought to depreciate his master's personal vengeance, for having made himself too popular, by sendficiently fleeced people.
+The mendicant knows we have been greatly instrumental in traversing his designs on the pockets of the poor; and hence his rabid hatred adventurer who has plundered them to glut his family common sense contained in the Charter, and upheld by